 The First Families of Arizona meets on the last Tuesday of each

-month from September to May, except for the month of December, when it meets on the third Tuesday.
+month from September to May, except for the months of November

 All meetings are held at First United Methodist Church, 5510